chrisnajman/one-page-site-template/README.md

 ## Features
 - Responsive HTML and images,
 - Slide-in `aside` for e.g a glossary,
-- Carousel,
+- Carousel, with option to view slides and captions stacked.
-- Accordion functionality (allowing for multiple accordions per page),
+- Accessible accordion,
 - Accessible images (scrollbars at predetermined widths),
 - Accessible tables (scrollbars when content overflows the browser window),
 - Accessible modal pop up (launched from 'Disclaimer' button),